Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★☆☆☆

-The vehicle has excellent off-road capabilities, allowing it to tackle even the worst snow conditions.
-Its performance on spring snow is particularly outstanding.
+It has excellent off-road capability and can handle even the worst snow conditions.
+Its performance in spring snow is especially outstanding.

 ③BLASTRACK ELIXIR-L